Types of flour: what you need to know

 Spelt – also from an older version of wheat

 Cous cous – a course, pre-soaked flour made from durum wheat

 You can also get flours which are not made from wheat.
 Other grains used include rye, maize and oats.
 Flours can also be made from nuts such as hazelnut and also coconut, potato, peas and chickpeas.
 Though each of these flours will have a different nutritional make up to wheat flour and to each other, they are not inherently better for you.
 Unless you have an allergy to gluten there is no medical or health benefit to choosing a non-wheat flour.

-With all of this choice available, it can be hard to know which flour to use for which job, so take a look at our page Which flour is best for the job.
+With all of this choice available, it can be hard to know which flour to use for which job, so take a look at our page Plain flour or self raising flour, which flour is best for the job.